 Students Taking College Developmental Classes

-Students taking developmental classes are allowed 30 credit hours of attempted preparatory coursework which the federal government will use toward their enrollment status.
-After a student attempts 30 credit hours of developmental course work further hours cannot be counted in determining enrollment status for financial aid eligibility, full-time, 3/4 time, half-time.
-Developmental courses are never used for determining enrollment hours for Bright Future Scholarship recipients.
+Students taking developmental classes are allowed 30 credit hours of attempted preparatory coursework, which the Federal government will use toward their enrollment status.
+After a student attempts 30 credit hours of developmental coursework, further hours cannot be counted in determining enrollment status (full-time, three-quarter time, half-time) for financial aid eligibility.
+Developmental courses are never used for determining enrollment hours for Bright Futures Scholarship recipients.

 Expected Family Contribution (EFC)

 The EFC is calculated from the student's FAFSA and is the same at all institutions.
-The EFC includes a contribution from the student from earnings, savings, and assets.
-If the student is a married student, a contribution from the student's spouse will be calculated utilizing the same components.
-Dependent students will have a contribution from their parent's earnings, savings and assets.
+The EFC includes a contribution from the student's earnings, savings, and assets.
+If the student is married, a contribution from the student's spouse will be calculated utilizing the same components.
+Dependent students will have a contribution from their parent's earnings, savings, and assets.